Vortex breakdown in a hydro turbine draft tube swirling jet: Higher flow rate operating point

 and no self-intersection is observed.
 Independent on the choice of observable, the branch undergoes a sudden change in direction around $\alpha=0.3$.
 A precise $\alpha$ value is determined with a bisection procedure and is determined as an average of two last bisection steps $\alpha_c=(0.30188+0.30375)/2=0.3028$.
 At this point, the operating point would correspond to 0.94BEP.
-With $\alpha$ growing from 0 to $\alpha_c$, the turn of the steady branch becomes increasingly sharp and then, unexpectedly, the fold disappears with the branch displaying no fold at all for high enough $\alpha$.
-This behaviour is reminiscent of an imperfect transcritical bifurcation \citep{charru2011hydrodynamic} with an imperfection parameter $\alpha$.
+With $\alpha$ growing from 0 to $\alpha_c$, the turn of the steady branch becomes increasingly sharp and then, unexpectedly, the fold disappears with the branch displaying no fold at all for $\alpha>\alpha_c$ (for $\alpha>0.5$ the branch displays no fold but this parameter range was omitted from the representation in figure \ref{fig:ezer} in order to focus on the values in the vicinity of $\alpha_c$).
+This behaviour is reminiscent of an imperfect transcritical bifurcation with an imperfection parameter $\alpha$ \citep{charru2011hydrodynamic}.
 Branch unfolding through an imperfect bifurcation was previously reported in a swirling jet by \cite{lopez1994bifurcation}.
 In that case, a pitchfork bifurcation takes place at finite $Re$ with the swirl intensity acting as an imperfection parameter.
-The case of a transcritical bifurcation was also studied by \cite{wang1997effect,elenavphd}.
-However, those works report the bifurcation in the inviscid limit.
-Present results are the first, to the authors knowledge, evidence of a transcritical bifurcation in a swirling jet at a finite $Re$.
+The case of a transcritical bifurcation was also studied \agh{by }\cite{wangPof1996a,elenavphd} \agh{and }\cite{wang1997effect}\agh{ showed that a slight viscosity breaks this inviscid transcritical bifurcation into two folded branches separated by a finite gap.} However, those works \agh{focus on the bifurcations in the inviscid limit}.
+Present results document the swirling jet transcritical bifurcation at finite $Re$, similarly to findings of \cite{QiaoPof2025} in Lamb-Oseen vortex. \agh{Contrary to the results of }\cite{QiaoPof2025}\agh{, who reports a series of transcritical bifurcations for a range of swirl numbers and two $Re$ values, the present transcritical bifurcation is structurally unstable - it takes place only at a specific combination of swirl (effectively turbine operating point) and $Re$.
+Departure from this critical swirl causes the bifurcation to decay into two disjoint solution branches, as discussed below.}